2000 Pilot Pen Tennis

-The 2000 Pilot Pen Tennis was a tennis tournament played on outdoor hard courts.
+The 2000 Pilot Pen Tennis was a women's tennis tournament played on outdoor hard courts.
 It was the 18th edition of the Pilot Pen Tennis, and is part of the Tier II Series of the 2000 WTA Tour.
-It took place at the Cullman-Heyman Tennis Center in New Haven, United States, from 20 to 26 through August 2000.
+It took place at the Cullman-Heyman Tennis Center in New Haven, Connecticut in the United States, from August 20 through August 26, 2000.
+First-seeded Venus Williams won the singles title.